ismop/dap/doc/api/profiles.md

   "profiles": [
     {
       "id": a numerical unique id (e.g. 1),
-      "name": some human-readable name of the profile, "experiment_ids": identifiers of experiments which include the target profile, "sensor_ids": identifiers of sensors which belong to the target profile.
+      "shape": the geometry of the profile given in the GeoJSON notation "threat_level": one of "none", "heightened", "severe" - to be set by the Levee operations monitoring system, "experiment_ids": identifiers of experiments which include the target profile, "sensor_ids": identifiers of sensors which belong to the target profile.
     }, {
+    {
      ...
     }
   ]
 }